MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-client-returns-wrong-clienttype.md

 ---
-title: "Troubleshooting Client Returns Wrong CLIENTTYPE" ms.custom: na ms.date: 04/01/2021 ms.reviewer: na
+title: Troubleshooting Client Returns Wrong CLIENTTYPE
+description: Learn how to ensure that the correct client type is returned for each client. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na